GiantBlue76/HEB/README.md

 ````
 It would also be feasible to provide a defined enum type representing the types of view controllers to create and a single factory function would be sufficient.

+###[Update] 10/16.2020###
+This app does not utilize storyboards.
+I generally refrain from using storyboards.
+In a team environment, storyboards can be difficult to deal with involving merge conflicts, and multiple developers working in them.
+They are also slow to load and can increase compile time.
+The advantage of storyboards and XIBs is they give you a nice, quick visual of the scene or group of scenes.
+I prefer doing layout in code.